‘Donkey Kong defense’ discussed at Bill Cosby sex abuse trial

 The girls met Cosby at the club, where they briefly watched him play tennis then went to the local house where he was staying.

-There, Cosby suggested they play a game a game of pool, and suggested the stakes.
+There, Cosby suggested they play a game of pool and suggested the stakes.

 “He said for every game I lose I have to drink a beer, and for every game he loses he has to drink a beer,” Huth testified.